-Note: In terms of Notification No. 55/2017 - Central Tax dated 15th November 2017, Rule 97A has been inserted in the Central Goods and Service Tax Rules, 2017 providing for manual filing of refund application and its processing.
-As per Rule 97A, any reference to electronic filing of an application, intimation, reply, declaration, statement or electronic issuance of a notice, order or certificate on the common portal shall, in respect of that process or procedure, include manual filing of the said application, intimation, reply, declaration, statement or issuance of the said notice, order or certificate in such Forms as appended to these rules.
+Note: In terms of Notification No. 55/2017 - Central Tax dated 15th November 2017, rule 97A has been inserted in the Central Goods and Service Tax Rules, 2017 providing for manual filing of refund application and its processing.
+As per rule 97A, any reference to electronic filing of an application, intimation, reply, declaration, statement or electronic issuance of a notice, order or certificate on the common portal shall, in respect of that process or procedure, include manual filing of the said application, intimation, reply, declaration of the said application, intimation, reply, declaration of the said application, intimation, reply, declaration, statement or issuance of the said notice, order or certificate in such Forms as appended to these rules.